bdunderscore/attach-to-me/docs/docs/index.md

 ## Usage (world authors)

 1. To make a prop attachable, right click it in the Hierarchy, and select the `[AttachToMe] Make Attachable` option.
 This will automatically configure most options.
-Your original object will be moved to the `pickup` child of a new parent object (which keeps the name of the original object).
+Your original object will be moved to the `pickup` child of a new parent object (which keeps the name of the original object). [image: before and after]
 2. Verify that the collider on the `pickup` child of the object has the collider bounds set properly.
 This will usually happen automatically if the object you started with had a `MeshRenderer` on it.
-Otherwise, adjust the range manually.
+Otherwise, adjust the range manually. [image: collider bounds]
 3. Ensure the Z axis of the `Attachment Direction` object under the `pickup` points in the direction you expect the object to be attached to.
+When the root object or the direction object is selected, a large arrow will indicate this direction; the length of the arrow indicates the maximum range at which bones can be attached to.

-When you first create an attachable object, an "Attachables Controller" object will be automatically created.
-You can move this object somewhere else in your Hierarchy, but ensure that it remains active.
+When you first create an attachable object, an "Attachables Controller" object will be automatically created at the root of your scene.
+You can move this object somewhere else in your Hierarchy, but please ensure that it remains active.
+If you accidentally delete the controller, open the inspector on each of your attachables to recreate it.

 ### Configuration options

-* DynamicBone compatibility: Some dynamicbone setups will glitch when tracking a bone.
+* Alternate timing: Some dynamic bone or other physics setups will behave erratically when tracking a bone.
 If this happens, check this box; while this will add approximately one frame of tracking lag, it will avoid this problem.
 * Bone selection radius: Sets the maximum distance from prop to bone for a bone to be considered a candidate for selection.
 * Prefer self: When checked, the player selection logic will select the player holding the prop _first_ (if they have any bones in range).
 If unchecked, the player holding the prop will be selected _last_.
 * Direction marker and directionality:  Sets a preferred direction for attachment.
 See below for details.